shreytailor/terminator/README.md

 The `yarn dev:server` and `yarn dev:client` both support hot reloading, so any changes in the codebase will be reflected straightaway without having to re-run the scripts.

 > Note that if changes are made to the `core` package, you will need to re-run the `yarn build:core` command and possibly restart the frontend and backend.

+### Port Configuration

+If you want to configure the port on which the backend runs, create a `.env` file in the `packages/server` directory similar to the provided `.example.env` file.
+Thereafter, provide a value to the `PORT` key and then restart the server for the environment variable to be configured.

 ## Screenshots